Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 More tests could be done with different hash functions.
 We are using the Clang implementation of `std::hash` as hash function in all our tests for a fair comparison.
 Some other hash functions may give better results on some hash map implementations (notably `emilib::HashMap` and `google::sparse_hash_map` which have terrible results on the random shuffle inserts test).
 We could also test the hash maps with a poor hash function to see how they are able to cope with a bad hash distribution.

 The benchmark was oriented toward hash maps.
-Better structures like tries could be used for the string mapping, but `std::string` is a familiar example to test bigger keys than `int64_t` and may incur a cache-miss on comparison if big enough.
+Better structures like tries could be used to map strings to values, but `std::string` is a familiar example to test bigger keys than `int64_t` and may incur a cache-miss on comparison if big enough.

-In conclusion, even though `std::unordered_map` is a good implementation, it may be worth to check the alternatives if you need more speed or your hash map is using too much memory.
+In conclusion, even though `std::unordered_map` is a good implementation, it may be worth to check the alternatives if you need more speed or if your hash map is using too much memory.

 ## Which hash map should I choose?